alpengeist/gpt-companion/README.md

 `pip install -r requirements.txt`

-To allow the Companion read the keyboard and mouse on MacOS, please see the section MacOS under [Platform limitations — pynput 1.7.6 documentation](https://pynput.readthedocs.io/en/latest/limitations.html)
+To allow the Companion read the keyboard and mouse on MacOS, please see the section _MacOS_ under [Platform limitations — pynput 1.7.6 documentation](https://pynput.readthedocs.io/en/latest/limitations.html)

-## Run

-`python3 main.py`

-The program must be run in its directory, otherwise the configuration profiles will not be found.

 ## Configuration